 Happy Hours and Kennebunkport go together like fall foliage and sweater weather.
 Stroll the tree lined streets from Kennebunk’s Lower Village, stop at Old Vines for a happy hour wine, then continue toward Dock Square for an appetizer at Alisson’s or a drink at The Boathouse on the deck, then continue on up Ocean Ave for sunset and cocktails at Stripers at The Breakwater Inn or dinner at Mabel’s Lobster

-Oct 21 Sunday is the 8th annual Wicked 5k Fun Run/Walk– costumes are encouraged for this fun run through the streets of Kennebunkport from The Nonantum Resort.
+The annual Wicked 5k Fun Run/Walk is mid October – costumes are encouraged for this fun run through the streets of Kennebunkport from The Nonantum Resort.
 Open to everyone, this Halloween themed costume race has amazing prizes and give-a-ways, most everyone leaves with something.
 Entry fee is $25 in advance, there is even a Kids 1K Fun Run for $5.

 The annual GHOST SHIP party is on board the Spirit.
-Your $30 admission is for a spooky spirited night of chilling tales, creepy decorations, costumes, and wicked cocktails.
-Two signature cocktails and appetizers are included for each admission, 6-9pm
+Your $20 admission is for a spooky spirited night of chilling tales, creepy decorations, costumes, cash bar for wicked cocktails.
+6-9pm

 Also taking place along the Southern Maine coast this fall: